-Light, compact Takes as long as a clumsy air-bagging – handy on a narrow bank/shore Can suck (vacuum) as well as inflate Ought to do > 15 fills Max Pump as a conventional stiff slide switch, not ‘touchy’ inductive switch on the newer Max 2 version.
+Light, compact Faster than clumsy air-bagging – handy on a narrow bank/shore Can suck (vacuum) as well as inflate Ought to do > 15 fills Max Pump as a conventional stiff slide switch, not ‘touchy’ inductive switch on the newer Max 2 version.
 Max Pump Plus has a silicon covered press switch.
-Will do other stuff, like Exped Synmats and fire embers Newer models can be used as a power pack, have LED lights, are IPX7 rated and can be programmed to sing Waltzing Matilda.
+Will do other stuff, like airbed mats and fire embers Newer models can be used as a power pack, have LED lights, are IPX7 rated and can be programmed to sing Waltzing Matilda.

 What they say My name is Max Pump 2020.
 I can quickly inflate and deflate your swimming tube. air mattress. and other inflatables.
 With vacuum bags .I can create more capacity for your suitcase and wardrobe at home.
 When in outdoor.I can provide oxygen for your burning ovens. enabling you to enjoy your food more easily.

 Review An electric pump to save a couple of minutes’ packraft air-bagging?
 Do me a favour!
 That’s what I think when applied to bulkier IKs where a two-way barrel pump is fast and easy.
-But factor in cost, weight, size, USB rechargeability plus supplementary uses and, for a packraft, something from the FlextailGear’s pump range will be worth a punt.
-Air-bagging is a clever idea to quickly inflate a typical packraft, but on some days it’s not the most intuitive of actions, perched on seaweed covered boulders.
-Once a day is fine, but particularly on a trip where you’re airing up and down a few times a day, the effortlessness of the Max is most welcome.
-A good case to point was my recent paddle on the Wye where accessing my Rebel 2K’s internal storage pockets to get to the camping gear each night meant re-inflating the boat every morning.
-The Flexpump would have made this less tiresome.
-Another example was getting back from a tiring sea paddle and wanting to reinflate the rinsed boat to dry properly.
+But factor in cost, weight, size, USB rechargeability plus supplementary uses and, for a packraft, FlextailGear’s range of pumps (above) is worth a punt.
+Air-bagging is a clever idea to inflate a typical packraft, but on some days it’s not the most intuitive of actions, perched on seaweed covered boulders.
+Once a day is fine, but on a trip where you’re airing up and down a few times a day, the effortlessness of the Max Pump is welcome.
+A good case to point was my paddle on the Wye where accessing my Rebel 2K’s internal storage pockets to get to the camping gear each night meant re-inflating the boat every morning.
+The Flex pump would have made this less tiresome.
+Another example is getting back from a tiring sea paddle and wanting to reinflate the boat to rinse and dry properly.
 Plug in the Flexy and get on with other after-paddle chores.

-My fat and comfy full-length Exped Synmat XP 9LW – which also needs air-bagging to avoid humid breath – inflates in just 25s.
+My comfy full-length Exped Synmat XP 9LW – which also needs air-bagging to avoid humid breath – inflates in just 25s.
 And as many will know, air-bagging a sleeping mat in a cramped tent when you’re worn out is not one of the joys of camping.
 The Max 2020’s 3600mAH lithium battery is claimed to run for 40 minutes, so that ought to do at least 10-15 raft fills plus a few mats, when camping.
-By comparison, I read that their Tiny pump (just 80g) will do three raft fills.
+I imagine the Max Plus will be the same.

 Deflating either of these items is of course as easy as rolling them up, but getting the last bit of air out can be tricky, even though it can save a lot of packed volume.
-Pump suction definitely works on my Seawave IK because the one-way valve can be pushed open with the bayonet nozzle.
-On the packraft and mat, you have to suck from the unvalved port, and by the time you’ve plugged that, some air gets drawn back in.
-I found plain rolling up and squeezing or sucking the last of the air by mouth works best, as your hands are free to get to the valve cap fast.
+Pump suction definitely works on my Seawave IK because the one-way valve can be pulled open with the bayonet nozzle.
+On the packraft and mat, you have to suck from the unvalved airbag port, and by the time you’ve plugged that, some air gets drawn back in.
+I find just rolling up, squeezing, then sucking the last of the air by mouth works best, as your hands are free to get to the valve cap fast.

 Last word to Sven from Anfibio: “Can’t live without one anymore.
 Cannot remember when I last used an inflation bag.”
 These young people, honestly.